 And for this, I want to jump quickly to the analyst topic case.
 So the Analyst Hub is Enterprise DNA’s web-based application that supports your Power BI development.
 Inside there is a range of different apps and I’ve already embedded my DATEADD formula pattern in here.

 Instead of me writing it out, I’m just going to come in here, search for my formula (sales last year), and then copy it.

 Then, I’ll bring it into my model, go new measure and create another name, as we can’t use the same.
-So I’m going to call this Quantity Last Year.
+I’m going to call this Quantity Last Year.
 All I need to do is change the parameters here.
 Instead of Total Sales, I’m going to place Total Quantity.

-And then just like that, I have this new quantity last year calculation, which is basically going to return exactly the same number.
+And then just like that, I have this new Quantity Last Year calculation, which is basically going to return exactly the same number.

 It’s going to return exactly the same number here, there is literally no difference between this calculation here and the SAMEPERIODLASTYEAR function.
 But the benefit of using DATEADD is the versatility.

 In this blog tutorial, I showed you a couple of ways to calculate this year versus last year.
 You can use the SAMEPERIODLASTYEAR, but I highly recommend the DATEADD function for time comparisons.
 We have a lot of content about this function on Enterprise DNA, so definitely check them out.

 I also recommend that you use the Analyst Hub.
 You can save all your patterns there and bring them into your model.

 Start using these techniques, including the waterfall model set up.
 These are the first things that you should be exploring within Power BI from a calculation point of view.

 Once you learn how to do this, you can quickly do interesting analyses, especially with all the additional filters that you can place on your data when you build an optimized data model in the background.